probot/probot.github.io/_apps/auto-assign.md

 host: https://kentaro-m-auto-assign.glitch.me/
 ---

+## What it does
-A GitHub App built with [Probot](https://github.com/probot/probot) that adds reviewers/assignees to pull requests when pull requests are opened.
+Auto Assign adds reviewers/assignees to pull requests when pull requests are opened.

 ## How it works
 * When the pull request is opened, automatically add reviewers/assignees to the pull request.